 In figure 2 we see a very different pattern of correlation when we perform the calculations based only on time-stamps where both the nearby and deferred maturity experience non-zero revisions to the best bid (panel A) or offer (panel B).
 When we focus on what we are calling information-based activity, the correlations between the nearby and deferred best bids (offers) basically go to one.

 This implies that in the event both contracts experience revisions to their respective limit order books, they are revised in lockstep.
 While some of this correlation is artificially induced due to the tick structure of price changes in this market (prices move in 0.25 cent increments.), not all of it can be attributed to that.
-Additionally, we since our data is only time-stamped to the second, we may be missing nuance that would be captured with data time stamped to the millisecond.
+Additionally, since our data is only time-stamped to the second, we may be missing nuance that would be captured with data time stamped to the millisecond.
 However, we contend that the result further supports interpreting this activity as information based, even considering that the market has 0.25 cent tick structure and the data is time stamped to the second.

 Contemporaneous Correlation on USDA Report Days